mstocco/mariostoc.co/content/traininglog/20230423-challenge2023-9weeksout.md

 <!----->
 ### Questions for the Doctor

-1. In the healing process, What stage is the bone at?
-No stage specified (asked once directly, once indirectly).
-Foot was tested to be stable in both lateral directions.
+1. In the healing process, What stage is the bone at?  <span style="color:cornflowerblue;">No stage specified (asked once directly, once indirectly).
+Foot was tested to be stable in both lateral directions.</span>
 2. Are you cleared to have the boot off at all times?
 If so, what shows you're ready for that?
 If not, what shows you need more time?
 Yes, the boot is no longer required.
 3. Are you allowed to do "purposeful walking"?
 Aka-Walk 30-90 minutes, for exercise.
 Yes.
 Start with 5 minutes and pain is to be my guide.
 4. Are you allowed to do purposeful running, or run/walking"?
 Remind them you run regularly, and exercise regularly.
 If you are NOT allowed, why, and how soon do they think you will be allowed?
 I am cleared for a slow ramp to full activites.